By Terry Trucco

 But what I really like is the hotel’s A Tale of Two Cities vibe.
 You see Paris when you look at the polished wood banisters and wrought iron stair guards on the twin staircases connecting the floors.

 And the compact wood-paneled library near the front door?
 Pure London, with floor-to-ceiling book shelves, a library ladder and a fireplace, gas-jetted but potent.
-The leather club chairs invite you to hang out and the espresso/cappuccino/tea machine spews its brew 24/7.
+Leather club chairs invite you to hang out, and many do.
+The place can get crowded.

 Alas, the hotel looks unloved in places.
 The library, while clean, appears more perfunctory than personable.
-The bookshelves cry out for curation (and restocking — does anyone really look at leather-bound encyclopedias anymore?).
-And the front of the building is currently wrapped in a wood construction apron.
-Let’s hope the latter means good things are on the way.
+And the bookshelves cry out for curation — and restocking — does anyone really look at leather-bound encyclopedias?

 Cool detail: The tiny, carpeted room in the back of the library, a pre-cell phone telephone booth, is outfitted with lipstick red banquettes, ideal for a quiet, if airless, tete-a-tete (and sadly, looking a bit worn on a recent visit).